nickpack/Shirka/README.md

 1. Install VirtualBox or Vmware Fusion 5 (See links above in requirements)
 2. Install Vagrant (See links above in requirements)
 3. Clone project
+4. Edit package.json and update the project name and description

+## Starting the VM
-4. In root of project type the following command to start the vagrant VM and configure using puppet
+In root of project type the following command to start the vagrant VM and configure using puppet

 For default VirtualBox provider